curtisjhu/blackholes/README.md

 # Blackhole with OpenGL + Vanilla Math
-Recreation of the paper (https://arxiv.org/abs/1502.03808) for simulating blackholes used in the Interstellar movie.
+Recreation of the Kip Thorne 2015 paper (https://arxiv.org/abs/1502.03808) for simulating blackholes used in the Interstellar movie.

 ![Example](./example.png)